 Many of the local private charter captains love what they do, so they will typically choose the best feasible locations considering the weather conditions.

 One of the best elements of boating in the Turks and Caicos are the secluded beaches that can be found just minutes from the dock.

-Snorkelling is one of the top activities in the Turk and Caicos, and there are countless incredible sites and reefs to explore.
-Interior reefs tend to have a wide array of colourful reef fish and varied coral, and the
+Snorkeling is one of the top activities in the Turk and Caicos, and there are countless incredible sites and reefs to explore.
+Interior reefs tend to have a wide array of colorful reef fish and varied coral, and the

 barrier reef features fascinating underwater terrain and vibrant yellow and purple sea fans.
 Those oriented towards adventure may also want to try